igor-sb/gencdna/docs/source/all_genes_exons.rst

     >2(-)
     TGGAGGAAAGAT...

+Here, each number in the meta-data line of the FASTA file is a sequence ID of a unique sequence.
+Typically, this is an "exon ID" although there are often multiple transcripts of a single gene.
+Some of these transcripts consists of the same or similar exons.

 Where (+) or (-) indicate the strand bedtools used and the number is the sequence ID number in the BED file and in the ``all_exons_positions.csv`` file::